Administration Policies

 Any items encroaching on the minimum required egress path (44") will be moved immediately.
 Similarly, any item found to be either hazardous or blocking a safety feature will be moved immediately.
 Notices and inventories of removed items will be provided to the school or unit's administrative officer.

-2. Disposition of equipment other than trash, that is not properly stored after the established grace period will be discussed with the appropriate representatives of the school or unit involved.
+2. Disposition of any item that is not properly stored after the established grace period will be discussed with the appropriate representatives of the school or unit involved.

 a.
 Trash will be disposed of.